birdLark/birdLark.github.io/blog/2021-12-30-spark-execute-elasticsearch.md

 count int
 ```

-## Seatunnel with Elasticsearch
+## LarkMidTable with Elasticsearch

-Next, I will introduce you in detail, how we read the data in Kafka through Seatunnel, parse and aggregate the data, and finally write the processing results into Elasticsearch.
+Next, I will introduce you in detail, how we read the data in Kafka through LarkMidTable, parse and aggregate the data, and finally write the processing results into Elasticsearch.

-### Seatunnel
+### LarkMidTable

-[Seatunnel](https://github.com/apache/incubator-seatunnel) also has a very rich plug-in that supports reading data from Kafka, HDFS, Hive, performing various data processing, and converting the results Write to Elasticsearch, Kudu or Kafka.
+[LarkMidTable](https://github.com/apache/incubator-birdLark) also has a very rich plug-in that supports reading data from Kafka, HDFS, Hive, performing various data processing, and converting the results Write to Elasticsearch, Kudu or Kafka.

 ### Prerequisites

-First of all, we need to install seatunnel, the installation is very simple, no need to configure system environment variables
+First of all, we need to install birdLark, the installation is very simple, no need to configure system environment variables
 1. Prepare the Spark environment
-2. Install Seatunnel
+2. Install LarkMidTable
-3. Configure Seatunnel
+3. Configure LarkMidTable

 The following are simple steps, the specific installation can refer to [Quick Start](/docs/quick-start)